 In order to assist this, the concern should be raised as soon as possible with the relevant member of staff or the headteacher as appropriate, either in person or by letter, telephone or email.
-If the person with the concern is unclear who to contact or the process involved the school office will be able to assist
+If the person with the concern is unclear who to contact or the process involved the school office will be able to assist.

 If the person with the concern has a difficulty discussing it with a particular member of staff, we will respect your views.
-In these cases, the headteacher may refer you to another staff member.
-Similarly, if the member of staff directly involved feels unable to deal with a concern, the headteacher may refer you to another staff member.
+In these cases, you will be referred to another staff member.
+Similarly, if the member of staff directly involved feels unable to deal with a concern, Matt Doody, Headteacher, will refer you to another staff member.
 The member of staff may be more senior but does not have to be.
 The ability to consider the concern objectively and impartially is more important.

-If, however, a resolution is not reached and/or the person with the concern is dissatisfied with the outcome then they may wish to escalate the complaint to Stage 1 of the procedure.
+If, however, a resolution is not reached and/or the person with the concern is dissatisfied with the outcome then they may wish to escalate the complaint to Stage 1 of the complaints procedure.